Stephen-Montague/architecture-mvc-pattern/README.md

 # architecture-mvc-pattern
-Using a Model-View-Controller pattern, coursework for Lewis University.
+Work with a Model-View-Controller pattern, coursework for Lewis University.

 A school-provided implementation of a calculator using the Model-View-Controller design pattern.